top of page

 Train Station – National Palace – Quinta Da Regaleira – Seteais Palace – Monserrate Palace

-Best Time to Visit Sintra
+Best Time To Visit Sintra

 In comparison to Lisbon, Sintra is a little bit cooler as it has its own microclimate.
 The best times to visit is from April to June, and from September to November, but keep in mind that Sintra will always be busy and crowded as it one of the best places to visit in Portugal.

-Accommodations in Sintra
+Accommodations In Sintra

 If you are planning to spend more than one day in Sintra, you can stay in Sintra if you want or you can simply stay in Lisbon as it would be the cheaper option and as mentioned it is easy to get from Lisbon to Sintra.

-Best Cafes & Restaurants in Sintra
+Best Cafes & Restaurants In Sintra

 • Saudade (Gluten-free options, vegan friendly cafe)